THUDM/GRAND-plus/README.md

 ## Cite

-If you find **GRAND+** is useful for your research, please consider citing our paper:
+If you find this work is helpful to your research, please consider citing our paper:

 ```
 @inproceedings{feng2022grand+,